Understanding Data Classification

 ⚠ Warning

 Misclassification causes real harm.
-Treating Confidential data as Internal and emailing it without encryption — or sharing it with people who don’t need it — may breach the Australian Privacy Act and your employment obligations.
-When unsure, classify upward (treat it as more sensitive, not less).
+Treat Confidential data as Internal, email it without encryption, or share it with people who don’t need it, and you may breach the Australian Privacy Act and your employment obligations.
+When unsure, classify upward and treat it as the more sensitive category.

 Practical Classification Decisions